Victor-codigo/OrderList-api/README.md

 4. There is a make file with following commands:
 	- `make setup-dev`               Sets the application up for development
 	- `make setup-prod`  Sets the application up for production

 <br>Execute to build application for development:
 ````
 make setup-dev
 ````
-5. Follow the instructions.
+5. Follow make instructions.
 6. Congratulations!
-You have inst
+You have installed the API correctly
+7. You can access api though http://127.0.0.1:8081